gbmishra/unittestExampls/README.md

 * is it correctly adding two positive numbers ?
 * is it correctly adding two negative numbers ?
 * what if the ints are TOO BIG?
+* what if both x and y are null ?

 # Why do we need any testing at all?
 I know my code works!
 Building a software, is not just writing code.
 It is 'engineering'.
 Thats why programmers are also called as 'software engineers'.